Monkey Buffet Festival, Lopburi, Thailand 2019

 Dating back more than 1,000 years, Lopburi is one of Thailand’s oldest towns and worth a visit for its own sake.
 Even Marco Polo described it in his travel accounts, when the town was still known as Lavapura.

 First time visitor to Thailand?
-Download our free Thailand Country Guide to get up to date with all the essentials.
+Download our free Essential Thailand Travel Guide to get up to date with all the essentials.

 When the Khmer empire ruled Lavapura during the 11th century, they constructed several important buildings.
 The historical Khmer temple of Phra Prang Sam Yot and the Khmer holy shrine Sarn Phra Karn are splendid icons of those ancient times.
 The structure contains three prangs or tower-like spires that represent the Hindu deities Brahma, Vishnu and Shiva.
 Later it became recognised as a Buddhist shrine.